Health Library Explorer

 What is ventricular tachycardia (VT)?

 Ventricular tachycardia (VT) is a fast, abnormal heart rhythm (arrhythmia).
-It starts in your heart’s lower chambers, called the ventricles.
-VT is defined as 3 or more heartbeats in a row, at a rate of more than 100 beats a minute.
-If VT lasts for more than a few seconds at a time, it can become life-threatening.
-Sustained VT is when the arrhythmia lasts for more than 30 seconds.
-Or when it's linked to a blood flow issue, such as abnormal blood pressure.
-Otherwise the VT is called nonsustained.
-The rapid heartbeat doesn't give your heart enough time to fill with blood before it contracts again.
-This can affect blood flow to the rest of your body.
+It starts in your heart’s lower chambers.
+These are called ventricles.
+It's defined as three or more heartbeats in a row, at a rate of more than 100 beats a minute.
+VT can be deadly if it lasts for more than a few seconds at a time.
+Sustained VT is when it lasts for more than 30 seconds.
+It can also be linked to a blood flow issue, such as abnormal blood pressure.
+Nonsustained VT lasts less than 30 seconds.

 What causes VT?